-12+ of the Most Radioactive Places on Earth
+Discover 12+ of the most radioactive places on Earth

 Exposure to radiation is a part of everyday life.
-Just going outside exposes you to low levels of ionizing radiation from the sun, and you can't even eat some foods without 'exposure' to radiation (albeit in tiny quantities).
+Going outside exposes you to low levels of ionizing radiation from the sun, and you can't even eat some foods without exposing yourself to radiation (albeit in tiny quantities).

 What are the most radioactive places on Earth?

 And so, without further ado, here are some of the world's most radioactive places.
 The following list is in no particular order and is not exhaustive.

 1. Fukushima Daini Nuclear Power Plant, Japan is one of the world's most radioactive places

 When a 9.1 magnitude earthquake caused a tsunami in 2011, it overwhelmed the existing safety features of the Fukushima Daini Nuclear Power Plant and caused the worst nuclear power plant disaster since Chernobyl.